“The Best Accommodation available every step of the Way”

 Note also that the criteria for designation, developed in the 1980s, was a voluntary one, and referred principally to the number and dimension of the rooms, the availability of bathrooms and general services, like breakfast.
 This stigmatized the smaller, family-run hotels that hikers generally preferred to stay in.
 Thus those ‘hotels’ with fewer than five bedrooms could not [and still cannot] obtain official starred hotel status.
 By way of example, there is not a single chain hotel in the department of Lozere, France’s most remote department, which boasts some fine hiking trails including the Regordane Way and the Stevenson Trail.
 Who would want to run a big hotel in the middle of nowhere, that was empty out of season?
 Surely a smaller hotel is more attuned to the demands of modern business and eco-tourism?

 Finally here, and quite significantly, it costs money and resources (bureaucracy) to have a rating for your hotel in France.
-Some owners of very nice accommodation simply cannot see the justification for it and so refuse to pay it.
+Owners of some of the best accommodation simply cannot see the justification for it and so refuse to pay it.
 And if they are providing an excellent product, and getting repeat business from satisfied clients, why should they bother with an official star rating?
 Many do not.

 Here are a couple of experiences with hoteliers under the previous system.
 The first one had spent enormous sums bringing the hotel up to ‘3-star standard.’
 However, as ‘3-star’ hotels needed to have a lift/elevator and a restaurant, the maximum rating available from the state would have been 1-star – an insult to their image in the eyes of the owner, whose character accommodation could not be violated in order to install a lift and who saw no need to run a restaurant when there were three or four in the same street!

 Yet remember: all hotels must comply with French health and safety and fire regulations if they are to do business.
-So the moral is: unclassified does not equate to poor accommodation and, in some cases, equates to much-sought-after walkers’ inns.
+So the moral is: highly-classified does not immediately equate to best accommodation, just as unclassified does not equate to poor accommodation.
+In fact, in some cases, it equates to much-sought-after walkers’ inns.

 Pictures don’t tell the full story and neither do hotel owners.
 We can all find some accommodation on the internet that looks and sounds okay, but you never know what it is really like until you have visited it or stayed there; and then it can be too late – your holiday or special occasion ruined due to poor service, uncomfortable rooms, unfriendly staff or an inadequate location.
 And it may be a surprise to you, but some hoteliers do not want hikers staying with them!
 You can imagine how uninviting that experience can be, when you turn up at the end of the day with your backpack to find someone at the reception more interested in checking the mud levels on your boots than making you feel welcome!